tmduyet/pokemonList/README.md

  <img src='https://user-images.githubusercontent.com/56403670/229827367-be2718e0-8cac-4bad-a3ae-fb7fdc9ff4c8.png'  width="300" height="650"/>
  </div>

-This React Native Expo project utilizes the PokiAPI and a custom Node.js API to load and filter a list of Pokemons by type.
+This React Native Expo project copy of [Pokemon List](https://frontend-interview.it-consultis.net/pokemon-list) utilizes the [PokiAPI](https://pokeapi.co/) and a custom Node.js API to load and filter a list of Pokemons by type.
 The app also features an infinite loading functionality to enhance the user experience.